jbeyerstedt/kirby-template-sitemap/PLUGIN_INFO.md

 There are two files each!
 One is for the xml sitemap, one for an html sitemap, which is human readable.

 #### html Sitemap
 The html sitemap can be embedded in your content section by the handy snippet.
 E.g. create a template named `htmlsitemap` with your normal site structure and replace your normal (text) content with the snippet.
-The snippet creates two columns with the twitter bootstrap markup, so you have to have bootstrap or you have to write a litte css to put the columns in the right place.
+The snippet creates two columns with the twitter bootstrap markup, so you have to have bootstrap or you have to write a little css to put the columns in the right place.
 There is a corresponding blueprint for a htmlsitemap template, which displays some information in the panel.